Connector Configuration

 Spring Configuration Options

-This connector packages use Spring configuration options to customize functionality that includes Spring Cloud Binder for Solace PubSub+ and other common Spring Boot libraries.
+This connector uses Spring configuration options to customize functionality that includes Spring Cloud Binder for Solace PubSub+ and other common Spring Boot libraries.

 Using the Spring Cloud Binder for Solace PubSub+